aatle/pyriak/README.md

 - raise from None bad
 - views, items methods: mappingproxy
 - `__eq__`, remove `__hash__`: mgrs
-- types(*types) method functionality all mgrs+entity ?
 - entities from ids: itertools helpers in entitymgr
-- 'add', 'remove' methods return value
+- 'add', 'remove' methods return value?
-- entity mgr garbage collection behavior (currently undefined?)
-- game `__call__` use ?
 - more container (set) dunder methods, operations
 - copy methods
 - more positional only arguments
-- more system config
 - str and repr methods all
-- place documentation in code, along with all rules (style guide first)
+- place documentation in code, along with all rules
 - optimization through profiling, scalene (in a game)
 - make imported module variables private (consistency)
-- python version lower in poetry dependencies ? find min python version
 - review and rewrite readme.txt